Beelalokeshkumar/driver-drowsiness-detection/README.md

 # driver-drowsiness-detection
-The driver drowsiness detection project aims to detect when a driver is drowsy or inattentive while driving, in order to prevent accidents caused by driver’s sleep.
+The driver drowsiness detection project focuses on identifying instances of driver fatigue or in attention during vehicle operation, aiming to enhance road safety and prevent accidents caused by driver drowsiness.
+The key components of the project include:
-1. The project uses a webcam to capture images of the driver and apply deep learning algorithms to recognize drowsiness
+Utilizing a webcam to capture real-time images of the driver.
-2. The project detect the eye region of the driver to detect fatigue or drowsiness.
+Employing deep learning algorithms to analyze the eye region of the driver for signs of fatigue or drowsiness.
-3. The project uses OpenCV to gather images from a webcam and feed them into a Deep Learning model to classify whether the person’s eyes are open or closed
+Leveraging OpenCV to acquire images from the webcam and inputting them into a deep learning model.
-4. It alerts the driver from drowsi state by giving alarm sound when he closes eyes for certain time.
+Implementing a mechanism that triggers an alarm sound when the model classifies the driver's eyes as closed for a specific duration, alerting the driver to their drowsy state.